rhel-labs/learn-katacoda/buildah/step1.md

 * Using subcommands to modify contents
 * Using host tools to modify a container filesystem

 First, we'll look at using subcommands to modify the container contents before saving an image.
-Many **buildah** subcommands act like directives from an OCIfile.
+Many **buildah** subcommands act like directives from a Containerfile.
 This allows for a familiar experience while automating builds.

 The Red Hat Enterprise Linux 8 Universal Base Image is provided as the starting point for creating containers with Red Hat Enterprise Linux packages.
 More information on UBI can be found in the [introductory blog post.](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image)